stevengregory/street-fighter-demo/README.md

 ## Description

 A Street Fighter demo featuring the British boxer character Dudley.
-The demo was created using: HTML5, CSS3, JavaScript, jQuery, RequireJS, Bower and Gulp.
+The demo was created using: HTML5, CSS3, Sass, JavaScript, jQuery, RequireJS, Bower and Gulp.

 ## Keyboard Moves